 All approved building occupants shall enter the building through the Designated Screening & Access For Everyone (SAFE) Entrances only.
 All persons will be subjected to the Sign-In Protocol, which includes a mandatory Covid-19 Screening Process which follows public health guidance.

-SAFE APP: Prior to entering the building students and employees are encouraged to complete the Self-Screening process via the Fleming Safe App.
+SAFE APP: Prior to entering the building students and employees are required to complete the Self-Screening process via the Fleming Safe App.

 IN-PERSON: Alternatively, In-Person Screening is available by Campus Security at the Information Booth at Frost and Sutherland.